Marc-93/Immfly-test/README.md

 * **config runners:** config files with test run launchers for pycharm professional.

 * **Setup:** requirement file, it allows to install all the libraries to execute the test suite.
+* Clone the repository in any local path
+* Execute the following command: $ pip install -r <your_path>/requirements.txt
+* Install allure with brew: $ brew install allure

 * **src:**
      * allure: folder to storage the test reports.